 intro

-Explore the power of the CONTAINS
+Explore the power of SQL CONTAINS

-function, a powerful tool designed for full-text search queries.
+function servers exactly that role, offering a powerful tool designed for full-text search queries.

-.
+SQL Server function.
 Uncover its syntax, mechanics, and practical applications through several examples.

 Embark on a journey to understand the capabilities of CONTAINS